onichandame/dcmio/README.md

 ### Basic Structure

-The returned object by calling `dcm_read` is a DTree instance.
-The structure of DTree is basically a table (in the context of database).
+The returned object from calling `dcm_read` is a DTree instance.
+The structure of DTree is basically a relational table.
 For more details, see <https://en.wikipedia.org/wiki/Table_(database)>.

-Keeping the concept of columns and rows of databases in mind, each row in DTree represents an attribute in DICOM IOD.
+Each row in DTree represents an attribute in DICOM IOD.
 For the definition of attribute, see <http://dicom.nema.org/medical/dicom/current/output/html/part01.html#chapter_3>

 The DTree has 5 branches of type DBranch: tag(xxxx,xxxx), VR(xx), VM(x), name, value.
 Each branch is filled with the values of the type indicated by the name of the branch.